derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Count Words in a String** - Counts the number of individual words in a string.
+**6) Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.
   - [ ] Go
   - [ ] Java
   - [ ] Rust